 Find a color scheme

-Ultimately, a kids playroom should be full of color and brightness – avoid bland colors and tones as much as possible.
+Ultimately, a kids playroom should be full of colour and brightness – avoid bland colours and tones as much as possible.
 Be careful here, though, as it’s all too easy to go overboard with the bright colors and end up with something of an eyesore.

 Again, kids change their opinions often, so consider using standard colors on the walls and fixtures, and bring in bright colors with accessories.
 This way, you can just swap them out or reupholster them as your child’s tastes change.

 Find ideal furniture